Predicting Crystal Structures and Ionic Conductivities in Li$_{3}$YCl$_{6-x}$Br$_{x}$ Halide Solid Electrolytes Using a Fine-Tuned Machine Learning Interatomic Potential: Conclusions

 \section{Conclusions}

-In summary, this work establishes a data-efficient and transferable framework for modeling lithium transport in halide \glspl{se} by fine-tuning \glspl{umlip}.
-Starting from experimentally refined disordered structures, we systematically enumerate and rank ordered configurations to identify physically meaningful low-energy models, which are subsequently equilibrated under realistic thermodynamic conditions using MLIP-driven simulations.
-Fine-tuning the \gls{chgnet} model on halide-specific data restores near-DFT accuracy in energy, force, and stress tensor predictions, stabilized $NpT$ simulations up to 800\,K, and enabled nanosecond-scale \gls{md} simulations of Li$^+$ diffusion across the full \gls{lycb} composition range.
+In summary, this work establishes a data-efficient and transferable framework for modeling lithium transport in halide \glspl{se} via targeted fine-tuning of \glspl{umlip}.
+Starting from experimentally refined disordered structures, we systematically enumerate and rank ordered configurations to identify physically meaningful low-energy models, which are then equilibrated under realistic thermodynamic conditions using MLIP-driven simulations.
+Fine-tuning the \gls{chgnet} model on halide-specific data restores near-DFT accuracy in energy, force, and stress tensor predictions, stabilize $NpT$ simulations up to 800\,K, and enables nanosecond-scale \gls{md} simulations of Li$^+$ diffusion across the full \gls{lycb} composition range.

-The fine-tuned \gls{chgnet} model achieves quantitative agreement with \gls{dft} and \gls{aimd} at a cost reduction exceeding four orders of magnitude, while remaining transferable across the full \gls{lycb} series.
-Beyond reproducing known behavior, it reveals key insights such as the anisotropic Li$^+$ migration pathways in \gls{lyc}, the isotropic transport in LYB, and the pressure- and composition-dependent modulation of ionic conductivity.
-More broadly, this work demonstrates that targeted fine-tuning of \glspl{umlip} bridges the gap between efficiency and fidelity, providing a practical route for predictive modeling of complex, partially disordered materials that remain beyond the reach of high-throughput \gls{dft} databases.
-The presented approach thus lays the groundwork for accelerating the discovery and optimization of next-generation \glspl{se} through integrated structure-property-transport exploration.
+The fine-tuned \gls{chgnet} model achieves quantitative agreement with \gls{dft} and \gls{aimd} at a cost reduction exceeding four orders of magnitude, and remains transferable across the entire \gls{lycb} series.
+Beyond reproducing known behavior, it provides key insights into anisotropic Li$^+$ migration in \gls{lyc}, isotropic transport in \gls{lyb}, and the pressure- and composition-dependent modulation of ionic conductivity.
+More broadly, this work demonstrates that targeted fine-tuning of \glspl{umlip} bridges the gap between efficiency and fidelity, providing a practical route for predictive modeling of complex, partially disordered materials that remain inaccessible to high-throughput \gls{dft} databases.
+Overall, the presented approach lays a groundwork for accelerating the discovery and optimization of next-generation \glspl{se} through integrated exploration of structure, properties, and transport.